Kason7/ticketing-common/readme.md

 ## Update library

-First increase version number in package.json, then:
+First add and commit changes to git, then:

 ```
 npm version patch